kaleem68/Blogs-Drafts/Performance Benchmark: String and String Builder.md

-Hello everybody, in this article, we will discuss how to modify Java Strings and do a practical benchmarking by `modifying` String and StringBuilder
+Hello everybody, in this article, we will discuss how to modify Java Strings and do performance benchmarking `modifying` String and StringBuilder

 Java Strings are immutable when a String object is created, its content cannot be modified.

-Modifying the content of the String creates a new String object in the heap memory with the latest content and the original String is never modified
+Modifying the content of the String creates a new String object in the heap memory with the latest content and the original String is never modified.
 ### Immutability
 ```java
   String str = "You cannot modify "